 Public and Global Health Programme

 What exactly are these students studying in Finland and why did they choose to study here and not somewhere else?

-These international students are taking two-year studies in the University of Tampere Public and Global Health Master’s Program (PGH).
+These international students are taking two-year studies in the Tampere University Public and Global Health Master’s Program (PGH).

 As the university says on its website: